Merkoba/Meltdown/README.md

 ---

-## Keywords <a name="keywords"></a>

-There are some keywords that you can use in commands, the input, or system prompt.

----

 ## Lockets

 Sometimes you might need to access some data but don't feel comfortable having it printed anywhere or even visible for a couple of seconds.
 This can be for several reasons revolving around privacy and personal security.